schaui6/WorkOutTracker/README.md

 * Graph client results using D3
 * Write algorithm to calculate macronutrients recommended for client.
 * Implement mem-caching
+* Allow clients to message their trainers.
+* Add trainer ids to associate clients to trainers and application can handle multiple trainers.

 ## Screenshots
 ###### User Login